Assembly in Progress...

 Promises

-The above allows for JavaScript to step away from the normal synchronous processing order, which is running commands one after the other in the order they are written, and begin processing some of the the code asynchronously.
-This will allow the browser to move on, and the asynchronous code will be temporarily set aside.
-For more detail on how JavaScript is processed, read this →.
+This allows JavaScript to step away from the normal synchronous processing order—running commands one after the other in the order they are written—and begin processing some of the code asynchronously.
+This will allow the browser to move on while the asynchronous code is temporarily set aside.
+For more details on how JavaScript is processed, read this →.

-resolve(param to pass) is a function passed when the promised function is done with its work and has successfully completed its task.
+resolve(param) is a function called when the promised function is done with its work and has successfully completed its task.

-reject(param to pass) is a function passed when the promised function hits and error and was unable to complete.
+reject(param) is a function called when the promised function encounters an error and is unable to complete.

 let myVar = new Promise( (resolve, reject) => { ...logic})